AnalyzePlatypus/AudioFilenameAnnouncer/readme.md

 # AudioFilenameAnnouncer

+UNDER DEVELOPMENT - ALPHA

+Remember the iPod Shuffle (RIP)?

-`AudioFilenameAnnouncer` is a Ruby script that prepends the spoken filename to a mp3 file.
+`AudioFilenameAnnouncer` is a Ruby script that reads the filename aloud at the start of an mp3 file.

 ## Usage